Nairobi: Places of worship

-The places of worship are predominantly Christian churches and temples: Roman Catholic Archdiocese of Nairobi (Catholic Church), Anglican Church of Kenya (Anglican Communion), Presbyterian Church of East Africa (World Communion of Reformed Churches), Baptist Convention of Kenya (Baptist World Alliance),and Assemblies of God.
+The places of worship are predominantly Christian churches and temples: Roman Catholic Archdiocese of Nairobi (Catholic Church), Anglican Church of Kenya (Anglican Communion), Presbyterian Church of East Africa (World Communion of Reformed Churches), Baptist Convention of Kenya (Baptist World Alliance), and Assemblies of God.
 There are also Muslim mosques including Jamia Mosque.

 Education

-The majority of schools follow either the Kenyan Curriculum or the British Curriculum.
-There is also International School of Kenya, and Rosslyn Academy, both of which follow the North American Curriculum, Swedish school in N'gong, and the German school in Gigiri.
+The majority of schools follow the Kenyan competence based curriculum (CBC).
+Nairobi Innovation Week (NIW) is an annual that was started in 2015.
+It is organized by the University of Nairobi and in collaboration with government agencies.
+It focuses on partnerships, innovations, incubation, and startups.
+It promotes an entrepreneurial culture.
+It is an event for local and international innovators to showcase innovations, and to network.

 Higher education

 Nairobi is home to several Universities and Colleges.